What are cannabis terpenes and what do they do?

 Linalool is present in over 200 plants and in greater quantities in cannabis varieties such as Zkittlez.

 Terpinolene is quite a common terpenes found in around 1 in 10 cannabis strains.
-This floral fragrance is thought to have an energetic effect on users.
+This floral fragrance is thought to have an uplifting effect on users.

-This uplifting terpene can be found in apples, cumin, conifers, nutmeg, tea tree, and in strains such as Jack Herer, Ghost Train Haze, etc.
+This wondeful terpene can be found in apples, cumin, conifers, nutmeg, tea tree, and in strains such as Jack Herer, Ghost Train Haze, etc.

 Ocimene is a minor terpene that has a sweet citrusy aroma and flavor.
 It is found in a wide variety of plants including hops, mint, parsley, and in cannabis strains such as Dutch Treat and Amnesia.